wbennett39/moving_mesh_radiative_transfer/README.md

 The program will prompt the user to choose a problem type from the list `[transport','rad_transfer','s2_rad_transfer',
                                         'rad_transfer_thick','config']`. `transport` runs scattering transport problems with $c=1$ where benchmarks are available for all sources. 'rad_transfer' will run absorbing radiative transfer problems.
 There are no benchmarks for these problems, but convergence tests are (not yet) built in. 's2_rad_transfer' runs linear absorbing thin radiative transfer problems where benchmarks are available for the square source and the Gaussian source. `rad_transfer_thick` runs optically thick absorbing radiative transfer problems for $S_2$ or $S_8$ where benchmarks are available for the Gaussian and square sources. `config` loads an input script that is intended for user customization.

-## Everything below this line is in need of revision

 ### Testing
 before invoking python, run ``pytest`` in the top level folder.